-Nuclear Receptor Research is a peer-reviewed open access journal that publishes high-quality, original research and review articles covering all aspects of research involving all members of the nuclear receptor superfamily.
+The Pediatric Oncology: Open Access is a peer-reviewed open access journal that publishes high-quality, original research and review articles covering a wide range of scientific disciplines.

 Open Access is allowing unrestricted re-use of the content by making use of CC-BY licensing, also provides immediate, worldwide, barrier-free access via the internet to the full text of peer-reviewed scholarly journal articles without requiring a subscription to the journal in which these articles are published.
 The journal allows the authors to retain unrestricted copyright to their articles.

 The journal fosters communication of information among scientific professors and their communities around the world, in an open access format with immediate online dissemination.

 Manuscripts should be submitted by one of the authors of the manuscript through https://www.scholarscentral.org/submissions/pediatric-oncology.html of The Pediatric Oncology: Open Access.
 Regardless of the source of the word-processing tool, only electronic PDF (.pdf) or Word (.doc, .docx, .rtf) files can be submitted through the Manuscript Management System.
 Only online submissions are accepted to facilitate rapid publication and minimize administrative costs.
 Submissions by anyone other than one of the authors will not be accepted.
 The submitting author takes responsibility for the paper during submission and peer review.
 If for some technical reason submission through the Manuscript Management System is not possible, the author can contact for support.